Sighvatr Sturluson

-Sighvatr Sturluson (Old Norse: /non/; given name also Sigvatr /non/; Modern Icelandic: Sighvatur Sturluson /is/; c.
+Sighvatr Sturluson (/non/; given name also Sigvatr, /non/; Sighvatur Sturluson, /is/; c.
 1170 - 1238) was a skaldic poet, goði and member of the Icelandic Sturlungar clan.
 His parents were Sturla Þórðarson of Hvammur and Guðný Böðvarsdóttir.
 His younger brother, the famous poet and historian Snorri Sturluson, grew up away from home, in Oddi, while Sighvatr and his elder brother Þórð(u)r were brought up in Hvammur.
 Nothing is known about his education.
 He married Kolbeinn Tumason’s sister Halldóra Tumadóttir, with whom he had a son, Sturla Sighvatsson.

 He figures in the Sturlunga saga, one of the sources which cites his poetry.
 Only two stanzas of Sighvatr's work now remain: the first refers to the killing of Hallr Kleppjárnsson by Kálfr Guttormsson in 1212, the other to a dream before his death in the Battle of Örlygsstaðir in 1238.

 According to philologist Roberta Frank, a half-stanza by Sighvatr was misinterpreted, and thus becoming the belief in the Blood eagle ritual.